-The country is filled with scenic, low key beaches.
+Before deciding where to visit in Portugal, just know that the country has it all!
+Portugal is filled with scenic, low key beaches.
 The surf is amazing and you will feast on the best seafood.
 The prices are fabulous so your dollar will go faaaar.
 You’re guaranteed to get an authentic cultural experience.
 There is tons of great hiking and lots of opportunities for outdoor adventures.
 And to top it all off, Portugal is still under the radar (but not for long…).a

-Check out our suggestions for Portugal based on your travel style.
+Check out our suggestions for where to visit in Portugal based on your travel style.
 Scroll below to learn about Portugal by region.

 ⭐ First Timers Wanting to Hit the Must-Sees.
 If it’s your first time visiting Portugal, start with a few days in Lisbon.
 Add on a day trip to see the castles in Sintra or hit up the local beaches by heading to Comporta or Cascais.
 If you have a few more days, head to Porto for more culture or fly south to Faro to dip your toes in the ocean and relax on miles of beach.
 Check out the Travel Honey Portugal Itinerary.